coolmule0/JLPT-N5-N1-Japanese-Vocabulary-Anki/README.md

 I figured a JLPT-based deck of a few thousand cards could be created programatically.
 I took lists of vocab within the JLTP, joined it with vocab word information, and made a programmable pipeline to be able to handle the thousands of flashcards that are needed for mastering the Japanese language.

+I use these generated decks for my own vocabulary study, and aim to keep it up-to-date and relevant for both myself and others who use it.

+## Further ideas

+There's always more I want to be doing with this.
+If you have some ideas you would like to see, drop a github issue, or Anki review.

+An example extention idea is using one of the alternative JMDict language downloads.
+It isn't just english, containing multiple different languages.
+Can use the non-english meanings create a German-Japanese (say) language deck.

 # Misc

 ## Data sources